AdobeDocs/commerce-webapi/src/pages/rest/modules/bundle/index.md

     ]
 }
 ```

-We can get `option_id` from bundle product options from  the response and use the `option_id` to update bundle product option.
+Retrieve the `option_id` from the bundle product options section of the response and use it to update the bundle product option.

 ## Update store-specific bundle product options